 I’m going back to my roots with this one.
 This tallest, fastest dive coaster in the world was constructed after my last visit to ‘The Point’ and it’s the main reason I’m long overdue for a return trip.
 Dangling in the air at 223 ft. over a 90-degree drop… then freefalling???
 Ohhh my yes.
 I need that in my life.

 This is one instance when my frugality kept me from doing something cool.
-I am now kicking myself for not visiting this amusement park while in Barcelona back in May.
+I am now kicking myself for not visiting this amusement park while in Barcelona back in May 2017.
 I even (very) briefly had it on my itinerary as a maybe; but dismissed it as a time and money waster.
-In my defense, though, I didn’t know about the coaster – or how it winds through a forest on the mountain, then breaks through the trees for sweeping views of the city below.
+In my defense, though, I didn’t know about the coaster—or how it winds through a forest on the mountain, then breaks through the trees for sweeping views of the city below.
 It’s far from the tallest or fastest on this list, but it might just win for best views!

-This last ride on the list doesn’t actually exist yet.
-But, at over 500 ft. it’s set to be the tallest in the world – and only two hours from my home in Sarasota!!!
+At over 500 ft. it’s set to be the tallest in the world—and only two hours from where I used to live in Sarasota.
 Plans are still underway, so I don’t have all the details.
 I just know I have to ride it when it opens, though maybe not right when it opens.
 If I’m smart, I’ll wait patiently to avoid O-Town’s busiest times of year.